VibhutiJindal/LGMVIP-Data-Science/README.md

 # LGMVIP-Data-Science
-This repo consist of my intership task in LetsGrowMore Virtual Internship Program(LGMVIP)
+This repo consist of my interNship task in LetsGrowMore Virtual Internship Program(LGMVIP)